nguyenvulebinh/browser-aec/README.md

 # Browser-based Acoustic Echo Cancellation (AEC) Demo

 A comprehensive demonstration of browser-based acoustic echo cancellation using WebRTC loopback technique.
-This demo shows how to prevent locally generated audio (like TTS voices) from interfering with microphone input in web applications.
+This self-contained demo shows how to prevent locally generated audio (like TTS voices) from interfering with microphone input in web applications.

 ## 🌐 Live Demo